oauyeung/cse15l-lab-reports/LabReport3.md

       ```
        comments [2] implied that they took a position on this issue.
 	```
  This commend `-i` gets the string from the file provided but it ignore case sensitivity, without this command-line options the output would of been empty because there is no string "ISSUE" in the file, but due to this command-line options it also looked for string with all lower case "issue".
+Also, I first cd into the correct directory with the file located.

 example2